beaverbuilder/documentation/docs/assistant/cloud/collections.md

 To create a library collection from the Assistant Plugin:

 1. Click on the library you’d like to add a collection.
-2. Click the **Settings** icon.
+2. Click the gear icon to open the library's settings.
-3. Type a name for your collection
+3. In the **Library collections** section, enter a name for your collection.
-4. Click the **Add Collection** button
+4. Click the **Add Collection** button.

 ![Create collection from Assistant plugin](/img/assistant/cloud--libraries--organize-assets--3.jpg)

 ## Assign Collections to a creative asset from Assistant Pro Cloud

-To add collections to a creative asset:
+To add one or more collections to a creative asset:

-1. Select the asset.
+1. Click on an asset to open its settings.
-2. Enter collection names into the sidebar dialogue field.
+2. In the **Collections** field, start typing a collection name.
+Collection names that you've already used in that library will appear as suggestions.

 ![Assign assets to collections from Assistant Pro Cloud](/img/assistant/cloud--libraries--organize-assets--4.jpg)